howardjw2/AttackHelper/README.rst

 If you have any complaints and would like points deducted off of this assignment, please forward all issues to pleasedontfailme@____.com

-Please understand that this code was written by a younger version of myself and it doesn't hold up to many, if any, standards of cleanliness.
+Please understand that this code was written by a younger version of myself and if I were to fully release it to the public I would make it cleaner and more readable.

 License
 -------